-Let’s take deeper dive into legal interpreting to cover the education, training, and credentials you’ll need to succeed in the field.
+Let’s explore legal interpreting in more depth, covering the education, training, and credentials you’ll need to succeed in the field.

 Education and Training for Legal Interpreters

-Courts and other employers often require legal interpreters to hold a bachelor’s degree.
+Courts and other employers often require legal interpreters to hold bachelor’s degrees.
 Some legal interpreters have a degree in foreign languages, translation studies, or legal studies, but you can enter the field even if you studied another subject.

-Many colleges and universities throughout the United States offer interpreting certificates, which require a set number of training hours to complete.
-(These programs are different from state certifications).
+Many colleges and universities throughout the United States offer interpreting certificates, which require a set number of training hours to complete and differ from state certifications.

-You can also enroll in training programs and workshops offered by state courts, local and national interpreting organizations.
+You can also enroll in training programs and workshops offered by state courts, as well as local and national interpreting organizations.

-If you want to become a court interpreter, you’ll need to train to perform the three mayor types of court interpreting: sight translation, consecutive interpreting, and simultaneous interpreting.
+To become a court interpreter, you’ll need to train to perform the three major types of court interpreting: sight translation, consecutive interpreting, and simultaneous interpreting.

 Court Interpreter Credentialing